 This is the difference between something being “owned by the people”, and self-ownership.
 If a farmer owns his property and is paid on the produce that is sold, it’s in the farmers interest to sell a lot of quality produce.
 That farmer would not ship rotten food next to good food because it would contaminate the whole shipment.
 However in the Soviet Union since no one owed property or the food produce process, rotten food was often shipped with good food.
 Everyone was paid the same whether the food was rotten or good.
 100% job security with minimal job accountability.
 When you own your property and products you won’t be working anymore if you ship rotten food.

 Trickle Down Economics

 Thomas Sowell expressly denounces trickle down economics as a valid economic theory.
 In order to start a business and investment is made first.
 Then people are paid to do work.
 The first people that receive money are the workers.
 Then after surviving a high rate of failure with new businesses, profits to the business may come back.
 Generally speaking it takes years to reach a profit on a business.
 The real benefit from reducing taxes on businesses is that it opens the door to make investments sooner in the future.
 Workers expect to get paid for every day worked, but profits for companies come years after they are started.
 Trickle down economics is actually exactly the opposite of the rich get paid then money goes to the workers.
 In reality, worker gets paid then profits might flow in years later.

 I do recommend this book and I hope you will check out part 1 of the review.
 There is a ton of content and my points about resource scarcity, property rights, and trickle down economics do not even scratch the surface.
 I hope you will check it out.

-You can find a summary of the book here: https://www.jimcollins.com/books/great-by-choice.html
+You can find the book from his website here: https://www.tsowell.com/basicecon_5.html